 Due to its size, Clear Lake responds more slowly to storm events and rises to flood stage only after prolonged storms, as occurred in 1998.
 When this happens, Clear Lake's natural outlet, Cache Creek, is too small to allow floodwater to leave the lake as fast as it enters.
 Contrary to popular belief, the Clear Lake Dam does not cause Clear Lake to flood.
 The dam can actually release water much faster than Cache Creek can flow.
 It is the narrow, shallow Cache Creek channel that slows the release of water from Clear Lake during a flood.

 Flooding from local drainage facilities usually occurs quickly, is of limited extent and is short lived.
 Many of the drainage facilities in Lake County were installed many years ago, and are undersized and/or their condition has deteriorated from age, which may cause flooding.
 As funding permits, these facilities are being upgraded.

 The County of Lake participates in the National Flood Insurance Program (NFIP).
-Information on flood insurance is available here.
+Information on flood insurance is available on the Flood Insurance page.

 To reduce future flood damage, the county adopted regulations to reduce flood damage.
 These regulations are available on the Floodplain Management Regulations page.